IBM-Cloud/facebook-photo-analyzer/README.md

 ### Facebook setup

 1. Goto [https://developer.facebook.com](https://developer.facebook.com)
-2. Sign in and click new app at the top
+2. Sign in and click hover over My Apps at the top, then click new app.
+[newApp][newAppImage]
 3. Create a new app, it will be of the type web app.

 ### Quick and easy